tymyrddin/red-recon/source/docs/osint/tools.md

+# Tools

+## theHarvester

+Use theHarvester to collect information such as names, email addresses, and subdomains, and discover hosts.

+## Recon-ng

-# Maltego
+## Maltego

 Maybe it comes up with something extra.
 Use built-in transformers of Maltego, for example:

 1. Enter website, company
 2. Discover entities associated with target